 Below are a few tips to keep your fiddle fig happy and healthy:

 Water – be sure to give your Ficus Lyrata full and regular watering whilst avoiding overwatering.
 It is best to keep the potting soil evenly moist and to only water, once the potting mix has reached near dryness.

 - Mist – mist the leaves regularly to encourage humidity.
 Other less taxing options to raise humidity, include placing your plant on a pebble tray.

 - Dust – wipe down the massive leaves to remove surface dust.
 This assists your plant in receiving optimal light to its foliage, which will improve your plants health and happiness.

 - Light – bright indirect is best to keep this plant looking good, however, a little soft morning light can be highly beneficial too.

 - Fertilize – Less is more when feeding this particular houseplant.
 It is recommended to feed with a diluted fertilizer more often, to help sustain and keep your Fiddle Leaf Fig growing strong.

 6. BONUS FACT: DID YOU KNOW YOU CAN GET ONE DELIVERED TO YOUR DOOR?

 This is also true.

-While you spend hours scrolling through incredible pictures of indoor plants on Instagram and Pinterest, we are busy sourcing healthy, ready-to-ship fiddle leaf figs that can be delivered straight to your door.
-Get your fiddly friend here.
+While you spend hours scrolling through incredible pictures of indoor plants on Instagram and Pinterest, we are busy sourcing healthy, ready-to-ship fiddle leaf figs that can be delivered straight to your door, we deliver countrywide in South Africa.
+Get your fiddly friend here today.